tqx2012/HDB-test/README.md

 # HDB-test
 **Q1**

-Download and extract ResaleFlatPricesTQX project into a folder.
+Download and extract ResaleFlatPricesTQX project.

 Download dataset from https://data.gov.sg/collections/189/view and place in the root directory of ResaleFlatPricesTQX